rwxrob/notes/Cycling/80k (50 miles) a day?.md

 I seem to be hitting a good rhythm with 80k (50 mile) rides per day.
+Riding that length in zone 2 takes about three hours.
+I've tried five hours of low-intensity and it is just too much stress and lost time.
+It's actually at least six hours a day for cycling and recovery.
+Add 7-8 hours of work and there is very little left of the day for anything else at all.

 While I'm still deciding how competitive to get for 2026 I do know that I pretty much need to ride 80k per day to maintain base health and fitness since I have a remote day job working literally from my bedroom (where I also have a desk).
-Riding that length in zone 2 takes about three hours.

 If I want to boost my FTP or sprint I can up the intensity for some intervals and mix in recovery taking slightly less time.